Ronald Dominique: Murders

-A month later, Dominique killed 21-year-old Angel Mejia, a hobo with past convictions for drug possession.
+A month later, Dominique killed 21-year-old Angel Mejia.
 At first, the killer tried to dump Meija's corpse in a dumpster, but after discovering that it was full he discarded it on the street.
 After examining the corpse, the coroner concluded that the victim had been tied up with a rope prior to his death.
-While investigating the killings, law enforcement established that Mejia, Brown and Pierre all knew and lived in close proximity to each other.
+While investigating the killings, law enforcement established that Mejia, Brown, and Pierre all lived in close proximity to each other.

-In late August, Dominique met 34-year-old Mitchell Johnson, offering him drugs in exchange for sexual favors.
-He then took Johnson to the forest outside Metairie, where he tied, raped and strangled him.
-Mitchell's fully nude body was discovered on September 1.
+In late August, Dominique met 34-year-old Mitchell Johnson.
+He took Johnson to the forest outside Metairie, where he tied, raped, and strangled him.
+Mitchell's fully nude body was discovered on September 1st.

 In January 2000, Dominique claimed another victim, 23-year-old Michael Vincent, in Lafourche Parish.
-In early October, he became closely associated with 20-year-old Kenneth Randolph, Jr., a thrice-prosecuted child molester who lived near him in a trailer park.
-Dominique lured Randolph into his trailer, telling him that a girl wanted to have sex with him there, and then attacked and murdered him.
+In early October, he became closely associated with 20-year-old Kenneth Randolph Jr., who lived near him in a trailer park.
+Dominique lured Randolph into his trailer and then attacked and murdered him.
 He then took the body to a field outside the city, where the partially naked remains were found on October 6.
-On October 12, 2002, in the late evening, Dominique met 26-year-old Anoka Jones, a financially strained petty criminal, on the streets in Houma.
-He attacked Jones, after which he tied up, raped and strangled him.
+On October 12, 2002, in the late evening, Dominique met 26-year-old Anoka Jones on the streets in Houma.
+He attacked Jones, after which he tied up, raped, and strangled him.
 Dominique later dumped his body under a highway overpass, where it was discovered several hours later.

 In late 2002, Dominique and his sister moved to the rural unincorporated community of Bayou Blue.
 There, he found a job as a specialist who checked electricity levels at a local power supply, which allowed him to periodically travel.
 Around this time, Dominique killed 19-year-old Datrell Woods, dumping both him and his bicycle in a reed field.
 Woods's decomposed and partially naked body remained undiscovered until May 24, 2003.
 The cause of death was deemed as asphyxiation; however, until Dominique's arrest, it was considered to be accidental in nature, since the victim was known to suffer from asthma.